Generic Name: nitric oxide

 © 2015 Mallinckrodt

-PRINCIPAL DISPLAY PANEL - 800 PPM Size 88 Cylinder
+PRINCIPAL DISPLAY PANEL - 1963 Liter Cylinder Label

 after each use and when empty.
-USE IN ACCORDANCE WITH APPROPRIATE MSDS.
+USE IN ACCORDANCE WITH APPROPRIATE SDS.

-supervision of a licensed practitioner who is experienced in the use and administration of gas mixtures, and is familiar
+the supervision of a licensed practitioner who is experienced in the use and administration of gas mixtures, and

-with the indications, effects, dosages, methods, and frequency and duration of administration, and with the hazards,
+is familiar with the indications, effects, dosages, methods, and frequency and duration of administration, and

 FIRST AID: IF INHALED, remove person to fresh air.
 If not breathing, give artificial respiration.
 If breathing is